cerb/cerb.github.io/_tips/clear-server-cache.md

 ---
-title: 'Tip: Clear the server-side cache'
+title: 'Clear the server-side cache'
 excerpt: Cerb uses a server-side cache to speed up operations like database queries.
   If you modify the database directly then you need to flush the cache.
 summary: This page provides instructions on how to clear the server-side cache in